NotIsaacTwinkleToes/DefenceTowers/ConfigOptions.md

 Maximum ammo this type of tower can hold.
 0 is infinite.

 ### Offset: 0.55
-How far the turret item should be from the base item in-game.
+How far the turret top should be from the base block.

 ### Name Offset: 1.85
-How far the name will be from the turret item.
+How far the name will be from the turret top.

 ### Turret:
       Turret: